phitoduck/multi-language-cdk-construct/README.md

   The version bumps by having commit messages like: `feat: a minor bump` or `fix: a patch bump`.
 This scheme is called "conventional commits".
 Find the RFC online.
 I'm not sure how to do a Major bump yet...
+- We can manually version bump by changing `"version"` in `package.json`

 # Success! (with Python)